DistAlgo/alda/readme/README_rule.md

 This folder contains the examples for analyzing Python programs as discussed in section 7.5 and 7.6.

-- to generate input data, run in the `data_prepare` folder `python pyast_views.da INPUT`, where input can be a Python module or a Python package the generated data will be in `data` folder.
+- to generate input data, run in the `data_prepare` folder `python pyast_views.py INPUT`, where input can be a Python module or a Python package the generated data will be in `data` folder.

 <!-- ##### Program analysis -->